find your perfect postgrad program

 SFC-funded scholarships at Scottish universities

-For those students that meet the eligibility requirements, universities in Scotland offer many SFC-funded scholarships including full payment of tuition fees to postgraduate students.
-For example, the University of Glasgow has SFC-funded scholarships available to students opting to study a wide variety of postgraduate programs from Animal Welfare Science to Playwriting and Dramaturgy.
-Meanwhile the University of Edinburgh offers repayable student support of up to £5,500 via the SAAS for a whole range of postgrad subjects from Accounting to Visual Communication.
-And the University of Dundee currently has 40+ fully funded taught postgraduate SFC-funded places.
-Check the website of the Scottish university that you are interested in studying at to see what SFC-funding opportunities they have for you.
+For those students that meet the eligibility requirements, universities in Scotland offer many SFC‑funded scholarships including full payment of tuition fees to postgraduate students.
+For example, the University of Glasgow has SFC‑funded scholarships available to students opting to study a wide variety of postgraduate programs from Animal Welfare Science to Playwriting and Dramaturgy.
+Meanwhile, the University of Edinburgh offers repayable student support via SAAS for a whole range of postgrad subjects from Accounting to Visual Communication.

 5 steps to SFC-funding success

-2. Type ‘SAAS’ or ‘SFC Funding’ into the university website search box and click search.
+- Type ‘SAAS’ or ‘SFC funding’ into the university website search box and click search.

-5. Download a loan application form from the SAAS website and apply.
+- Download a loan application form or apply online via the SAAS website and submit your application by the stated deadline.

 Student testimonial